RabbitTony/Split-Screen-Reality/README.md

 	o It works similar to arduino's serial library.
 TTY serial provides an available(), sendbyte(), and readbyte() function that do as their names suggest.

+This section will be expanded to have a reference for all functions / variables contained with in the classes listed above, but at a later date.